-The most-favored-nation (MFN) Principle is one of the main pillars of the multilateral trading system regulated in the General Agreement on Tariffs and Trade (GATT) and now within the framework of the World Trade Organization.
-This principle requires member countries to treat all their trading partners equally without discrimination (Ng et al., 2022).
+Most-Favored-Nation (MFN) Principle is one of the main pillars of the multilateral trading system regulated in the General Agreement on Tariffs and Trade (GATT) and now within the framework of the World Trade Organization.
+This principle requires member countries to provide equal treatment to all their trading partners, without discrimination (Ng et al., 2022).
 In practice, this means that if one country is given better access to a market, other countries must also be given similar treatment.
-Recent Research Research (Bown, 2022) examines the impact of MFN during the COVID-19 pandemic and finds that although MFN was designed to reduce discrimination, the pandemic has triggered violations of this principle through protectionist policies.
+Recent Research Research by (Bown, 2022) examines the impact of MFN during the COVID-19 pandemic and finds that although MFN was designed to reduce discrimination, the pandemic has triggered violations of this principle through protectionist policies.
 Bown identified that many countries imposed export restrictions on medical goods such as masks and ventilators, which violates MFN obligations.
 Data from the World Trade Organization shows that almost 80% of member countries imposed export restrictions during the global health crisis.
-This study recommends policy reforms to ensure more consistent implementation of MFN in international crises, emphasizing the need for more robust monitoring and enforcement mechanisms.
+This study recommends policy reforms to ensure more consistent implementation of MFN in global crisis situations, with an emphasis on the need for stronger monitoring and enforcement mechanisms.

-The National Treatment principle requires countries to provide equal treatment to domestic and foreign products and services upon entry into the domestic market.
+National Treatment principle requires countries to provide equal treatment to domestic and foreign products and services upon entry into the domestic market.
 This principle aims to avoid discrimination against foreign products and ensure a fair market (Herring et al., 2022).
-Implementing this principle involves eliminating discrimination in regulations and policies that affect goods and services already in the market.
+Implementation of this principle involves eliminating discrimination in regulations and policies that affect goods and services already in the market.
 Recent research (Borchert et al., 2023) examines the application of the National Treatment principle in the services sector.
-They find that even though this principle is integrated into trade agreements in services, countries often still apply regulations limiting foreign companies' access.
-Data from the World Bank shows that around 60% of developing countries have regulatory barriers limiting foreign companies' access in the services sector.
+They find that even though this principle is integrated into trade agreements in services, countries often still apply regulations that limit the access of foreign companies.
+Data from the World Bank shows that around 60% of developing countries have regulatory barriers that limit the access of foreign companies in the services sector.
 Gootiiz and Mattoo propose the need for policy revisions to reduce non-tariff barriers and increase market openness, with specific recommendations on clearer and fairer arrangements for foreign service providers.

 The prohibition of quantitative restrictions prohibits countries from imposing restrictions on the quantity of goods that can be imported, such as import quotas.
-This principle aims to prevent unfair trade barriers and ensure more accessible market access (Gamberoni & Newfarmer, 2022).
-Recent research (Méndez, 2021) evaluated the effectiveness of the prohibition of quantitative restrictions and found that despite the formal prohibition of quantitative restrictions, many countries continue to use technical regulations and licensing requirements to restrict trade.
-This study used data from the World Trade Organization report.
-It showed that almost 30% of member countries still apply non-tariff restrictions that are not in accordance with World Trade Organization obligations.
+This principle aims to prevent unfair trade barriers and ensure freer market access (Gamberoni & Newfarmer, 2022).
+Recent research by (Méndez, 2021) evaluated the effectiveness of the prohibition of quantitative restrictions and found that despite the formal prohibition of quantitative restrictions, many countries continue to use technical regulations and licensing requirements to restrict trade.
+This study used data from the World Trade Organization report and showed that almost 30% of member countries still apply non-tariff restrictions that are not in accordance with World Trade Organization obligations.
 Mendez suggests the need to strengthen law enforcement mechanisms and transparency to ensure compliance with this prohibition.